djgoldsmith/shape/305/02-Javascript.md

 ## Modifing the content of Tags

-We can do this in Javascript
+We can do this in JavaScript

 ```js
 <script>